Finding What You Need in PDFs¶

 ref_line = page.find('line[width>=2]')

-# Find text elements strictly above that line
+# Now find text that's above that line

 text_above_line = page.find_all('text:above("line[width>=2]")')